saikot247/saikot247/README.md

 Enthusiastic and skilled Frontend Developer with expertise in HTML, CSS, JavaScript, and popular frontend libraries and frameworks.
 Proficient in designing and developing user-friendly interfaces that deliver exceptional user experiences.
 Strong knowledge of responsive design principles, performance optimization, and modern development tools.
 Adept at collaborating with cross-functional teams to deliver high-quality web applications.

-Skills: REACT /JQUERY / JS / HTML / CSS / TAILWINDCSS
+Skills: PHP / Laravel / React / Vue / JQUERY / JS / HTML / CSS / Tailwindcss / Bootstrap

 - 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on Github